Wanchunwei/leetcode/notes/Topological_Sort.md

 Currently Best

-other solution : DFS(not recommended becasue BFS is clearer and simpler)
+other solution : DFS(not recommended because BFS is clearer and simpler)

-## Performans:
+## Performance:

 Total runtime: 3204ms